-Federal student aid regulations require all educational institutions administering funds to ensure that financial aid recipients are making Satisfactory Academic Progress (SAP) toward their educational objectives.
+Federal student aid regulations require all educational institutions administering funds to ensure that financial aid recipients are making satisfactory academic progress toward their educational objectives.
 The regulations and this policy apply to all students receiving Federal, State, and Institutional financial aid funds.
 Questions regarding this policy should be directed to a staff member in the Office of Financial Aid.
-Satisfactory Academic Progress for financial aid has been defined as follows:
+Satisfactory Academic Progress for financial aid has been defined as follow.

-A. Maintenance of a minimum Longwood University cumulative grade point average.
+Maintenance of a minimum Longwood University cumulative grade point average.
+Only grades earned at Longwood are used in the cumulative GPA calculation; transfer grades are not included.

 It is the responsibility of any student wishing to withdraw from Longwood to initiate the official withdrawal process with the University.
 Students wishing to withdraw from Longwood should contact the Registrar's Office to initiate this process.
 The complete Withdrawal Policy may be found in the Longwood University Catalog.